websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-a-responsive-site/creating-mobile-device-rules.md

 1. Go to *Site Builder* &rarr; *Pages* in your Site.
 1. Click the (![Configure](../../images/icon-cog.png)) icon for the Public Pages.
+1. Click the *Advanced* tab.
-1. Select the *Advanced* tab and open the *Mobile Device Rules* option in the bottom menu.
+1. Expand the *Mobile Device Rules* section.
-1. Click *Select* to open the list of families that can be applied.
+1. Click *Select* to open the list of families.
+1. Select the families to apply.

     ![Configure the Mobile Device Rule for a site.](./creating-mobile-device-rules/images/03.png)

 1. Click *Save* when finished.

-### Applying a Mobile Device to a Page
+### Applying a Mobile Device Rule to a Page

 You can configure each page to inherit the mobile device rules from the parent Site or you can apply a different rule to specific pages.